nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_network_topologies.rst

 Controller
   |matter_controller_def|
+  For more information, see the following section.

+Edge Router
+  A network device used for ensuring interoperability of different IPv6 networks that are supported by Matter.
+  The main task of a Edge Router is coordinating cross-network communication.
+  Multiple Edge Routers can operate within a network to ensure no-single-point-of-failure approach.
+  Examples of Edge Routers include Thread Border Router and Wi-Fi Access Point.

 Fabric
   This is a logical set of nodes that communicate with each other and can belong to different networks.